What’s A Virtual Fence & Which One Is Best?

 What is a virtual fence?

-However, GPS trackers with virtual fences for pet parents are also becoming increasingly common, as they provide a safe, reliable way to make sure your dog or cat stays in the yard and out of harm’s way.
+Enter virtual fences.
+Aka, a smart and humane alternative to teaching your pets their boundaries.
+What’s more, GPS trackers with virtual fences for pet parents are growing increasingly popular.
+They provide a safe, reliable way to make sure your dog or cat stays in the yard and out of harm’s way.

 A virtual fence uses collar-mounted GPS devices to contain animals within an area.Source: Animals 2019